Neurophotonic/DeMOSAIC/README.md

 ## Environment
 The Python code was tested on Windows 10 using Anaconda3.
 The required libraries and packages are listed in requirements.txt.

-## Jupyter notebooks
+# 3. Postprocessing tools
 We provide Jupyter Notebooks for additional analyses after unmixing.
+These include

+1. DFF_and_Detrend.ipynb
+extraction of DF/F0, detrending
+2. STA.ipynb
-These include extraction of DF/F0, detrending, and spike-triggered averaging (STA).
+and spike-triggered averaging (STA)